Solo Expat Life in Malaysia

 - • Local SIM card (Maxis/Celcom)

-- • Stay in Airbnb/Hotel
+- • Settle into an Airbnb/Hotel

-- • Activation of Touch 'n Go eWallet
+- • Activate Touch 'n Go eWallet

 Phase 3: Housing

-- • Condominium visits
+- • Condominium viewings

-- • Contract check (tenancy)
+- • Thorough inventory check

-- • Opening utility accounts
+- • Set up utility accounts

 Phase 4: Social Life

-- • Join associations
+- • Sign up to associations

-- • First Coworking meetup
+- • First coworking meetup

-- • Exploration of local markets
+- • Exploring local markets

-- • Registration at the Consulate
+- • Register with the Consulate

 They did it solo

-Marc L., IT Freelancer
+Marc L., Freelance IT

 Sophie V., HR Consultant